 - Graduates will be able to work professionally in the area of mechanical systems.

-During the 2014-15 academic year, the Mechanical Engineering faculty formally assessed the student learning outcomes summarized in the attached report.
+During the 2016-17 academic year, the Manufacturing and Mechanical Engineering Technology faculty formally assessed the student learning outcomes summarized in the annual program report.
 Additional details can be found in department assessment records.

 The curriculum map for the Manufacturing Engineering program can be found on the catalog web page on the Oregon Tech website, www.oit.edu/catalog.

 Annual Program Assessment Reports

 |2013-14 Mechanical Engineering B.S.
 Report||PDF||897.98 KB||